msg-CareerPaths/angular-training/chapters/1000-authentication.md

   - Store the `jwt` token in [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
 - [Route Guards](https://angular.dev/guide/routing/common-router-tasks#preventing-unauthorized-access)

-### Notes about the Mock Backend

-- It uses JWT for authentication.
-- Only the authentication module paths are secured:
-  - `http://localhost:3000/api/auth/profile` requires a JWT token in the request headers for it to work.
-  - Other API paths are not secured.
-- Check `src/assets/users.json` for more information regarding already available users.

 ## Online Shop:

 > Create a new login view with a text input for the username, a password input for the password, and a login button.